prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 ```

-* For to-many relations, three additional arguments are available: `every`, `some` and `none`, to define that a condition should match every, some or none related nodes.
+For to-many relations, three additional arguments are available: `every`, `some` and `none`, to define that a condition should match every, some or none related nodes.

-> Query all users that have at least one published post
+Query all `User` nodes that have at least one `Post` node that's `published`:

 ```graphql
 ---